Updated: May 25, 2017

 10. Non-US Users

-If you are not a resident of the United States, you understand and agree that Uproxx collects, stores and processes your information on computers located in the United States, and by providing any data to Uproxx, you agree and unconditionally consent to the transfer of such information to the United States.
+If you are not a resident of the United States, you understand and agree that Horseneck collects, stores and processes your information on computers located in the United States, and by providing any data to Horseneck, you agree and unconditionally consent to the transfer of such information to the United States.

 11. Security Precautions

 Horseneck has security measures in place to help protect against the loss, misuse and alteration of the information under our control.
 We use secure socket layer (SSL) technology to help protect the security of commerce transactions.
 We encrypt your contact information and financial information as it travels over the Internet and we store your financial information on our servers in encrypted form.
 Your information may be transferred to and maintained in whole or in part on computer networks which may be located outside of the state, province, country or other governmental jurisdiction in which you reside, and may be stored on equipment or in facilities leased or licensed from third parties.
 Unfortunately, no data transmission over the Internet or any wireless network can be guaranteed to be 100% secure.
 As a result, while we strive to protect your personal information and make all commercially reasonable efforts to do so, Horseneck cannot ensure or warrant the security of any information you transmit to us and you do so at your own risk.
 However, once we receive your transmission, we make our best effort to ensure its security on our systems.

 13. Your Choices/Unsubscribe